 For bonds, if there is not enough current pricing information for State Street to supply a current price then a stale price is supplied and the fact that it is stale is highlighted.
-If the situation persists then the asset is valued using the illiquid bonds method described in Section D.4 Alternative methods for valuation.
+If the situation persists then the asset is valued using the illiquid bonds method described in Section D.4.1 Illiquid bonds.